Armenia–Georgia relations

 Some Armenians believe they are victims of a policy to shift the Samtskhe-Javakheti region's demographic balance since a number of Georgian families were settled there.
 Armenians are also underrepresented in the government, which leads to the perception of discrimination and mutual distrust.
 There were several protests, some of them turning violent after clashes with law enforcement agents.

-Georgia also supported Azerbaijan against Armenia in United Nations General Assembly Resolution 62/243, and Armenia has repeatedly voted against the United Nations resolutions on Abkhazia that reiterate the right of return of all displaced persons and refugees to Georgia's breakaway regions.
-Despite the stated differences, disagreements and conflicting interests, bilateral relations between both countries are stable and developing.
+Georgia also supported Azerbaijan against Armenia in United Nations General Assembly Resolution 62/243, and Armenia has voted against several United Nations resolutions on Abkhazia that reiterate the right of return of all displaced persons and refugees to Georgia's breakaway regions.
+Despite the stated differences and conflicting interests, bilateral relations between both countries are stable and developing.

+In 2019, for the first time, Armenia broke with Russia on a vote about the right of Georgians to return to their homes in Abkhazia and South Ossetia.
+During a UN resolution held on 4 June, Armenia did not vote against Georgia in regards to the return of displaced people.
+The move was hailed as a sign of Armenia's attempt to strengthen relations with Georgia.
+In June 2024, Armenia again supported Georgia by voting in favour of a UN resolution calling for the right to return of Georgians to Abkhazia and South Ossetia.
+The Armenian vote was heralded a "historic moment" by Georgian media.

 Minorities

 There are nearly 168,102 Armenians in Georgia, among them 81,089 living in Samtskhe-Javakheti region and 53,409 in Tbilisi.
-The Georgian minority in Armenia stands at 974 according to the 2011 Census in Armenia.
+The Georgian minority in Armenia stands at 974 according to the 2011 census in Armenia.